HoGentTIN/linux-training-hogent/modules/samba_read_only_file_server/030_samba_read_only_file_server_theory.md

     read only = yes
     guest ok = yes

-It doesn\'t really matter which Linux distribution you use.
+It doesn't really matter which Linux distribution you use.
 Below the same config on Debian 6, as good as identical.

     root@linux:~# cat /etc/samba/smb.conf